PlayFab/MpsSamples/Debugging.md

 ## Linux specific instructions

+### On Linux, how can I see diagnostics about my container?

+You can install `apt install procps` and then run:

+- `ps -aux` for the current running processes (observer that your main process in the container has a PID of 1.
+If this process dies, your container will be gone)
+- `top` for real time process information

 ### On Linux, how can I monitor TCP and UDP packets?

 You can use tcpdump utility. `apt update && apt install tcpdump` to install it.
 In order to use it for a specific port, you can do `tcpdump port 7777` for TCP and `tcpdump udp port 7778` for UDP.
 For more details, you can check [here](https://www.hugeserver.com/kb/install-use-tcpdump-capture-packets/).